akh8zm/dry-lab-standard-ashley/README.md

    ``` sruntaco.sh [c00] ```
 4. To initialize conda, type into the command line:
    ``` source ~/.condainit ```

+ #?
+I Don't think this is needed
-5. To activate conda, type into the command line:
+6. To activate conda, type into the command line:
    ``` conda activate ```

 You should now have conda activated.